Shadrach Walton

-Shadrach Walton (1658 – 3 October 1741) was a British colonial administrator and soldier in the Province of New Hampshire.
+Shadrach Walton (1658 – 3 October 1741) was an American military officer, judge and politician in the Province of New Hampshire.

 Military and administrative career

 Walton commanded Fort William and Mary before 1684, and again from 1697 to 1708.
 He was appointed ensign in 1690, when New Hampshire and Massachusetts were reunited.
 He was a selectman of Portsmouth town from 1688 to 1692.
 He served as a judge of the Court of Common Pleas from 1695-1698, and again 1716-1733.
 He commanded the New Hampshire provincial troops during the siege of Port Royal 1710, and commanded a combined regiment of New Hampshire and Rhode Island troops during the Quebec Expedition 1711.
 He was appointed by mandamus a member of the provincial council in 1716, on which he served until 1733.

 Biography

 In 1682 Walton's property and his father's inn were the victims of a "stone-throwing devil" that harassed them in a series of poltergeist-like events.
 Lithobolia, a narrative of the case, was published 1698 in London.